alejandraberbesi/alejandraberbesi/README.md

 # Hi! :wave:

 I am Alejandra.
-I :heart: learning new tech related with machine learning.
+I :heart: learning new tech.
 I'm interested to participate in education projects and tech for good causes. :full_moon_with_face:

 :speech_balloon: Use [linkedin](https://www.linkedin.com/in/alejandra-berbesi-becerra/) to contact me.